Maria Dolores Salido Linde, IRMCert: Global Risk Manager, Signify

 I would probably emphasize two particular ways in which the IRM Certification has helped me to develop my current role.
 The complete view of the different standards and the risk culture chapter help me to achieve more efficient results in my job.

 My career ambition is keeping helping organizations to make decisions with the appropriate level of information about risks in the different types of projects.
-So, pretty sure, my next step will be to study the International Diploma what I think will help me to achieve my career ambitions.
+So, pretty sure, my next step will be to study the International Diploma, which I think will help me to achieve my career ambitions.

 Don’t be afraid of changing your career path.
 Just analyze the different options and choose one that really attracts you.
 Be ready for the challenge.